Indoor Activities: 35 Ways to Spend a Rainy Day in NJ

 Sample the delicious confections at the Montclair Bakery.
 Photo courtesy of the bakery

-28. Or indulge in a sweet treat (and a trip down memory lane) at a sweet shop that sells retro candy; Black River Candy Shoppe in Chester has more than 900 candies to choose from!
+Take a trip down memory lane at a sweet shop that sells retro candy; Black River Candy Shoppe in Chester has more than 900 candies to choose from!

 This post, originally published in July 2012, is updated annually.